DasVade/DasVade.github.io/_pages/about.md

 ---

 I am a senior in Mechanical Engineering and Applied Mechanics (MEAM) at the University of Pennsylvania.
 I am currently working on learning-based simulation with a focus on connecting physical modeling and data-driven methods for motion and control.
-My research interests lie at the intersection of robotics, control, and machine learning, emphasizing dynamic modeling, optimal control, and physics-informed neural simulation.

 Previously, I worked on robot control and dynamics projects at the University of Pennsylvania, including manipulator modeling, servo design, and quadrotor trajectory optimization.
 Earlier, during my studies at Shanghai Jiao Tong University, I developed robotic simulation systems and explored dynamics-based control methods.

-My research interests lie at the intersection of robotics, control theory, and machine learning.
+My research interests lie at the intersection of robotics, control, and machine learning, emphasizing dynamic modeling, optimal control, and physics-informed neural simulation.
-I am broadly interested in how model-based and data-driven methods can be integrated to enable intelligent and physically grounded robotic systems.

 ## Projects
 {% include projects.liquid limit=3 %}